The Retreat of Napoleon's Army from Russia

+The Retreat of Napoleon's Army from Russia in 1812 is an oil on canvas history painting by the Dutch artist Ary Scheffer, from 1826.
+It is held at the Yale University Art Gallery, in New Haven.

+History and description

-The Retreat of Napoleon's Army from Russia in 1812 is an 1826 history painting by the Dutch artist Ary Scheffer.
-It depicts a scene from the French invasion of Russia during the Napoleonic Wars.
-After the occupation of Moscow Napoleon's army undertook harrying retreat westwards.
+The painting depicts a scene from the French invasion of Russia, during the Napoleonic Wars.
+After the occupation of Moscow, Napoleon's army undertook harrying retreat westwards.
+The painting does have a dark setting and mood, according to the tragic circumstances in which the retreat took place, with a large death toll.
+Several men dead or injured are visible.
 Scheffer was a Dordrecht-born painter who settled in Paris in 1810.

-He was a close friend of the son of Marshal Michel Ney and he depicts Ney on horseback at the centre of the canvas guiding the retreating troops towards safety.
-After being considered lost for more than a century and a half, it was rediscovered in Paris in 1986.
-Today the painting is in the collection of the Yale University Art Gallery in New Haven in Connecticut, having been acquired in 2011.
+Scheffer was a close friend of the son of Marshal Michel Ney, which he depicts on horseback at the centre of the canvas, guiding the retreating troops towards safety.
+After being considered lost for more than a century and a half, the current painting was rediscovered in Paris in 1986.
+Today it is in the Yale University Art Gallery, in New Haven, Connecticut, having been acquired in 2011.